What is social media and how is it different to traditional media?

 Why is government using social media?

-Social media represents a significant opportunity for government agencies to deliver services, consult and communicate with private individuals and government stakeholders over a broad geographical area.
+Social media represents a significant opportunity to deliver services, consult and communicate with private individuals and government stakeholders over a broad geographical area.
 As stakeholders do not need to be in the same location to provide immediate and constructive feedback, social media is a cost effective, instantaneous and responsive engagement tool.

 However, agencies should carefully consider the aims, benefits and risks of using any given application before commencing use of social media.